Magritte-code/pomme/CONTRIBUTING.md

 ## Creating pull requests

-The advised procedure for creating pull requests for Magritte goes as follows:
+The advised procedure for creating pull requests for pomme goes as follows:

 - Fork the pomme GitHub repository and create a new branch for your work;
 - Add your changes and commit them;